DevExpress/devextreme-vue/README.md

 You can find the full list of component events in each DevExtreme widget API Reference's Events section (for example, [TextBox events](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxTextBox/Events/)).

 ### <a name="widget-instance"></a>Getting a Widget Instance ###
-A widget instance is used when calling a widget method.
-You can get it in the following way:
-1. Assign a unique key to the component's [`ref` attribute](https://vuejs.org/v2/api/#ref).
-1. Use this key to retrieve the component from the [`$refs` property](https://vuejs.org/v2/api/#vm-refs).
-1. Use the component's `instance` property to get the widget instance.
+A widget instance is required to call methods.
+Pass a component key to the [`$refs` property](https://vuejs.org/v2/api/#vm-refs) property to get a component whose `instance` field stores the widget instance.
+The component's key is defined in the component's [`ref` attribute](https://vuejs.org/v2/api/#ref).

 ```html
 <template>